Skip to main content

 Every production market should be owned by a multisig.
 The recommended setup is Squads v4 with a hardware-wallet signer set and a timelock.
 Transfer is a deliberate two-step on-chain process designed to prevent typos from locking you out.

-All Kamino-deployed markets use Squads v4 with a 12-hour timelock on Main Market and shorter timelocks on satellite markets.
+All Kamino-deployed markets use Squads v4 with a 12-hour timelock on SOL/BTC Market and shorter timelocks on satellite markets.
 Curator markets should match this posture before opening to external users.

 How the transfer works